ratheeshpc/Raylytic/README.md

 ## Procedure
-- Clone this repo
+- Clone this repo [git clone https://github.com/ajaisreenilayam/Raylytic.git]

-- Change directory to repo folder
+- Change directory to repo folder [cd Raylytic]
 - run
-  - "make start" starts all services
+  - "make start" starts all services [Start all the services]
-  - "make stops" stops all services
+  - "make stops" stops all services [Stop all the services]

 ## Points to note
 - We could use image hapiproject/hapi:latest as well